DockerDemos/Drupal/README.md

 ##Caution##

-This Docker Container is still being configured.
-It will not work as-is.

-This container is a DEMO of the Drupal software.
+This Docker Container is still being developed.
+It will work, however, even when it's reached a stable state, this container is a DEMO of the Drupal software.
 Updating Drupal inside a running container is likely to be a challenging process.
 Backing up your data will also be somewhat difficult.
 Use this at your own risk, and do not use it in a production setup unless you're VERY familiar with both Docker and Drupal.

 ##Building and Running##